Richmond is twinned with three towns:

 We want to hear about any ideas you have for events or projects involving our twin towns or other areas.

 We embrace our cultural links across the world and encourage our communities to take part in events with our twinned towns.
-Councillor Seymour is the Council's Twinning Champion, supporting twinning groups and events across the borough and beyond.
+Councillor Head is the Council's Twinning Champion, supporting twinning groups and events across the borough and beyond.

 Richmond is formally twinned with three towns.